livekit-examples/agent-starter-swift/README.md

 - `.text`: Allows the user to type to the agent.
 See [the docs](https://docs.livekit.io/agents/build/text/) for more details.
 - `.video`: Allows the user to share their camera or screen to the agent.
 This requires a supported model like the Gemini Live API.
 See [the docs](https://docs.livekit.io/agents/build/vision/#video) for more details.

-If you have trouble with screensharing, refer to [the docs](https://docs.livekit.io/home/client/tracks/screenshare/) for more setup instructions.
+If you have trouble with screen sharing, refer to [the docs](https://docs.livekit.io/home/client/tracks/screenshare/) for more setup instructions.

 ### Session

 The app is built on top of two main observable components from the [LiveKit Swift SDK](https://github.com/livekit/client-sdk-swift):
-- `Session` object to connect to the LiveKit infrastructure, interact with the `Agent`, its local state, and send/receive text messages.
+- `Session` object to connect to the LiveKit infrastructure, interact with the `Agent` and its local state, and send/receive text messages.
 - `LocalMedia` object to manage the local media tracks (audio, video, screen sharing) and their lifecycle.

 ### Preconnect audio buffer